waterbug/pangalactic.node/pangalactic/node/docs/cattens_reference.md

 # Tasks: How do I ...

 ### Create a new System or Component?
-Pangalaxian has 2 ways to do that:
+CATTENS has 2 ways to do that:

 1. **Use the System / Component Wizard** ...
    In the **Create** menu, select the option